AshleyPikachu/Super-Bit-Shader/README.md

 -----------------------------------------------------------------------------------------------------------------------
 Some of thse cores need their "Core Options" adjusted for the shader to display properly, it is also be found in the "Quick Menu".

-* Gambatte: GB Colorization = Auto, Internal, or GBC, Internal Palette = GBC - Grayscale
+* Gambatte: GB Colorization = Auto, Internal, or GBC.
+Internal Palette = GBC - Grayscale.
-* DoubleCherryGB: Default
+* DoubleCherryGB: Default.
-* Neo Geo Pocket: Default
+* Neo Geo Pocket: Default.
-* Pokemon Mini: Palette = Black & White
+* Pokemon Mini: Palette = Black & White.
-* Virtual Boy Palette = Black & White
+* Virtual Boy Palette = Black & White.
-* Wonderswan: Color Palette = Grayscale, Color Depth - Thousands (16-bit),
+* Wonderswan: Color Palette = Grayscale, Color Depth - Thousands (16-bit).

 -----------------------------------------------------------------------------------------------------------------------
 **Mixed Frames**